 Additionally, ICT use in university teaching is a basic element of differentiation, compared to the traditional system that bears witness to the convergence of the teaching activity and the technological advances present in society (Área, 2000; Cabero et al., 2003).
 Likewise, as in the previous descriptive analysis, students' familiarity with ICT is high and their expectations about training in the handling of them once their university studies are finished are also high.
 Technological skills and abilities are evident even in studies among pre-University students, in which a direct relationship is observed between ICT use and the development of specific skills in the subjects taught (Oliver and Corn, 2008).
-Therefore, the active learning methodologies using ICT have a positive influence on technological skills development, such as the use of Web 2.0 tools by students (Guerra, González and García, 2010).

 However, and as Correa and Paredes (2009) pointed out, incorporating ICT into university life has fostered an important change in resources and infrastructures.
 Above all, it has modified the management and academic organization model, though this change has been less in teaching innovation.
-So, for students to satisfy their training expectations, university professors must use different technological resources to those that they dispose of to give their classes.
+So, for students to satisfy their training expectations university professors must use different technological resources to those that they dispose of to give their classes.
 This will require the teaching staff to control and handle ICT and renovate certain methodological aspects that this new form of teaching entails (Añel, 2008).
-Nevertheless, the professors are not in all cases prepared or accustomed to the use of these technologies available in their centers (Cabero et al., 2003), especially when some studies show a difficulty in the teaching staff's ICT acceptation and use (Mahdizadeh, Biemans and Mulder, 2008).
+Nevertheless, the professors are not in all cases prepared or accustomed to the use of these technologies available in their centers (Cabero et al., 2003), especially when some studies show a difficulty in the teaching staff's ICT acceptation and use (Mahdizadeh et al., 2008).